listr2/listr2/README.md

 ```

 #### Utilizing the Bottom Bar
-If task output to bottom bar is selected, it will create a bar at the end of the tasks leaving one line return space in between.
-Bottom bar can only be used in the default renderer.
+If task output to the bottom bar is selected, it will create a bar at the end of the tasks leaving one line return space in between.
+The bottom bar can only be used in the default renderer.

 Items count that is desired to be showed in the bottom bar can be set through `Task` option `bottomBar`.
 - If set to `true` it will only show the last output from the task.